-Emerging market equity markets recorded a positive monthly rise in March, inching up a solid 2.2%, yet still just behind the gains of developed markets which rose 3.1% for the month.
-It is the ongoing strength of the US (which of course dominates the developed markets), in both market and real economy terms, that has once again been at the forefront of market discourse this month.
-The US economy appears to still be on a strong footing, growing at or above trend with a great deal of forward momentum.
-However, within that trend there are a lot of mixed messages, such as strong payroll reports but weak hours worked.
-However, this is not enough to show real evidence that the level of rates is causing real constraints or 'breaking something' as the Federal Reserve (Fed) have been clear they need to do, so they are being patient.
+Asian equity markets recorded a positive monthly rise in March, up a solid 2.2%, yet still just behind the gains of developed markets which rose 3.1% for the month.
+Within developed markets, the US economy appears to still be on a strong footing, growing at or above trend with a great deal of forward momentum.
+However, within that trend there are many mixed messages, such as strong payroll reports but weak hours worked.
+However, this is not enough to show real evidence that the level of interest rates is causing real constraints or 'breaking something' as the Federal Reserve (Fed) have been clear they need to do, so they are being patient.

 The 'to cut or not to cut' question is to our mind a question of not if but when.
-The uncertainty surrounds only the timing, not the likelihood, and to suggest otherwise is overblown.
+The uncertainty surrounds only the timing not the likelihood and to suggest otherwise is overblown.
 We have for some time acknowledged that the shelter component, specifically, of US inflation is taking longer to unwind than initially expected but we still very much believe in an overall downward direction of travel.
 Why is this taking longer than many expected?
 Well, as we are so often reminded, the lags are long and variable and we just have to wait.
 Financial conditions are accommodative so the Fed can afford to take their time.
-However, it seems very likely there will be some action before the presidential election (despite how much they say it is unrelated to the political cycle), that will allow for it to happen under Biden and for Trump to claim it helped Biden.
+However, it seems very likely there will be some action before the presidential election (despite how much they say it is unrelated to the political cycle), that will allow for it to happen under Biden and for Trump to claim it aided Biden.
 However, the 150bps of cuts that were being priced in at the beginning of this year always seemed hugely excessive to our mind.
-Moving from that to two to three cuts has had very little impact on our emerging market asset class.
-This is what is so often forgotten: the remarkable resilience of emerging markets.
-So many emerging markets have been cutting rates for months now (Mexico is the latest to start cutting, from 11.25% to 11% during March, but Vietnam, Chile, Brazil and Hungary have all been at it and in size for months) and are effectively bucking the trend and leading this cycle.
+Moving from that to two to three cuts has had very little impact on the general emerging market asset class.
+This is what is so often forgotten: the remarkable resiliency of emerging Asian markets.
+Vietnam cut rates many months ago and a number of other Asian markets are poised to do so, given economic and financial conditions which would see them bucking the trend and leading this cycle.
 They have been a surprising beacon of stability, China aside for a moment.
 Inflation was never an issue for most and now with better external positions, terms of trade, current accounts and all at lower valuations and with additional monetary headroom to continue cutting as real rates remain high in many of these economies, we expect them to continue to lead the global easing cycle.